-Eighteen hours are required for the minor, 12 hours from core courses and 6 hours from electives, or all 18 hours may come from core courses.
-There are two areas of concentration for the minor: (1) African American and (2) African.
-At least 12 hours must be from the major area of concentration.
+Eighteen hours are required for the minor, 12 hours from core courses and six hours from electives.
 For the list of courses, view the Undergraduate Catalog.

-Contact Center for Black Studies Associate Director Dr. Joy Coates to apply for the black studies minor.
+Contact the Center for Black Studies Director, Anne Edwards at email@example.com to apply for the Black Studies minor.

 This certificate is designed to provide interested students with a strong sense of the African American culture and experience and its impact on individuals and society.
 View the undergraduate catalog.

 - Twelve hours total are required.
 Six hours from the core courses and six hours from the electives